 It was 1764 that multi-colored printing technique was finally established by Jinshiro OKUBO and Sanemon KOMATSUYA.
 It became popular with high demand in the following year under the name of nishiki e by the influence of remarkable work done by Harunobu SUZUKI, who is regarded as the founder of nishiki e.
 Finally, multi-color woodblock printing became a significant part of the mass culture of Edo and many artists were attracted to the medium resulting in the prolific production and sales of woodblock prints.

 - 1. Original drawing

-The original drawing is first drawn in black and white; at this stage, no colors are applied.
+The original drawing is first drawn in only black and white without any colors.

 Nowadays, the original drawings may be created based on illustrations, photographs, or using computer graphics.

 - 2. Preparing for carving the blocks

 Three types of woodblocks are made during this process: an outline block, a black ink block and color blocks.
 Each color needs a block.
 For example, when five colors are used in the original drawing, five woodblocks need to be carved.